EC-Release/oci/spec/plugin/README.md

 ### VLAN Config
 For VLAN, consider the following example.
 For [the detail of VLAN setting](https://github.com/EC-Release/sdk/tree/v1/plugins/vln#vlan-plugin)

-The VLAN plugin can only be launched via the agent in "client" or "gw:client" mode.
+The VLAN plugin can only be launched by agents in "client" or "gw:client" mode.
 ```env
 #client agent
 conf.sst=https://sst0234.run.aws.ice.predix.io/v1/index/